jbroadway/docs/docs/2021.1/studio/getting-started/hardware-setup.md

 ## Computer

 For specs on a VR compatible computer, see [Vive Ready PCs](https://www.vive.com/ready/).

 > **Important note:** Flipside has only been tested using Windows 10.
-If you are on a different version of Windows and encounter issues.
-Please provide feedback through this link: https://www.flipsidexr.com/community
+If you are on a different version of Windows and encounter issues, please [provide feedback here](https://www.flipsidexr.com/community).

 ## Business users